-I am a first-year PhD student in Computer Science supervised by Prof. Rob Procter and Dr. Maria Liakata.
+I am a second-year PhD student in Computer Science supervised by Prof. Rob Procter and Dr. Maria Liakata.
 I am affiliated with the Warwick Institute for the Science of Cities (WISC) CDT and funded by the Leverhulme Trust via the Bridges Programme.
 My background is Applied Mathematics and Complexity Science.

 Currently I am based at the Alan Turing Institute in London for an Enrichment year